A judge sentenced a former Bulloch County woman for a Statesboro Vehicular Homicide that claimed the life of Dakota Daniels.

 Following a series of court appearances and the providing of discovery, Durden and her attorney sought a jury trial.

-A trial date was set and the State subpoenaed two dozen individuals as witnesses, including a nurse and a doctor from East Georgia Regional Medical Center, 9 officers and 2 detectives with the Statesboro Police Department, 3 Troopers with the Georgia State Patrol, the Director from Bulloch County E911, Bulloch County Coroner Jake Futch and 6 other individuals.
+The court set a trial date and the State subpoenaed two dozen individuals as witnesses, including a nurse and a doctor from East Georgia Regional Medical Center, 9 officers and 2 detectives with the Statesboro Police Department, 3 Troopers with the Georgia State Patrol, the Director from Bulloch County E911, Bulloch County Coroner Jake Futch and 6 other individuals.

-Ahead of the scheduled trial, a ‘plea day’ — which is often used as a way to negotiate and resolve cases in the 11th hour and avoid using resources required for a jury trial — provided an opportunity for resolution with Bulloch County State Court Solicitor Catherine Findley.
-On January 19, 2022, Durden entered a plea under the First Offender Act, an alternative form of sentencing used for people who don’t have criminal histories and are not charged with a violent crime or DUI.
+Ahead of the scheduled trial, a ‘plea day’ — often used as a way to negotiate and resolve cases in the 11th hour and avoid using resources required for a jury trial — provided an opportunity for resolution with Bulloch County State Court Solicitor Catherine Findley.
+On January 19, 2022, Durden entered a plea under the First Offender Act.
+The FOA is an alternative form of sentencing used for people without a criminal history and are not charged with a violent crime or DUI.
 Individuals who successfully complete their sentence under this program can have the adjudication sealed from their criminal history report.
-The First Offender Act still leaves sentencing parameters up to the judge after considering the circumstances of the case and the character of the accused, but more importantly, the use of FOA can only be used once.
+The First Offender Act still leaves sentencing parameters up to the judge after considering the circumstances of the case and the character of the accused.
+More importantly, FOA sentencing is a one-time opportunity.

-As part of her sentence, Durden was required to surrender her driver’s license and she must take a defensive driving course before her license can be reinstated.
-She is prohibited from using drugs or alcohol and will serve her sentence on probation.
+As part of her sentence, the court required Durden to surrender her driver’s license.
+She must also take a defensive driving course before her license reinstatement.
+As a condition of probation, Durden may not use drugs or alcohol.

 Family of Dakota Daniels Responds